 Constructing a PC is never simple.
 However, once you grasp the concept, it can be exceedingly enjoyable and gratifying.

-Crafting a computer from the ground up requires at least some planning if you want to end up with a neat and tidy build.
+Crafting a computer from the ground up requires at least some planning if you want to end up with a tidy and organized build.
 One of the most effective ways to get a cleaner look for your computer is by mounting your GPU vertically.

-Doing this requires a little more expertise, and you should get exactly that from this guide.
+Doing this requires a bit more knowledge, and you should get exactly that from this guide.

 Table of ContentsShow